ravikp7/reservation-calendar/README.md

 - Easily scalable code design.
 - Well-commented code.
 - Code Cleanliness.
+- Clean commit history that reveal the evolution of this application
 - If the code is opened in different pages there is bound to be race conditions which will lead to some errors; your code should handle that gracefully.

 Remember, you can contact me at yasser@meddy.com at any time for any reason. **You will not be penalized at all for asking questions.**